Coronavirus: Kiwi diagnosed with cancer shares advice for self-isolation

 He has had to self-isolate during these times while living with his friend and his two children, aged 11 and 14.

-After seeing a friend in Wellington seeking advice on how self-isolation works, Wilco has shared his knowledge through his own experiences, which also includes self-isolation during a norovirus outbreak.
+After seeing a friend in Wellington seeking advice on how self-isolation works, Wilco has shared his knowledge through his own experiences, which also includes self-isolation during a norovirus outbreak in 2005.

 "Self-isolating in a house share is particularly tricky, but it can be done if all the housemates pull together," he said.